Use Oracle VirtualBox on Oracle Linux

 open vnc

-7. In the terminal, install the VirtualBox package using the dnf install command.
-Install using link copied in the previous step.
+7. Install the VirtualBox package using the link copied from the VirtualBox website.

 1. Verify the kernel modules are loaded.